Fantom Review: DAG Based DeFi Powerhouse

 The Fantom Team

-The team behind Fantom has gone through some changes since its earliest days, and the technical team is comprised of 12 platform developers.
-There are additionally a number of management personnel, community outreach members, marketing members, and directors of various regions.
+The team behind Fantom has undergone some changes since its earliest days.
+The technical team is comprised of 12 platform developers.
+There are additionally several management personnel, community outreach members, marketing members, and directors of various regions.

 The founder of Fantom is Dr. Ahn Byung Ik.
 He holds a Ph.D. in computer science and is also the president of the Korea Food-Tech Association.
 Dr. Ahn is a contributing author at Fortune magazine and has frequently been published in South Korea’s major business media outlets.

-Previously he was the founder of the food-tech platform SikSin, which is similar to Yelp.
-That platform has over 22 million monthly page views and the mobile app has been downloaded over 3.5 million times.
+Previously he founded the food-tech platform SikSin, which is similar to Yelp.
+That platform has over 22 million monthly page views, and the mobile app has been downloaded over 3.5 million times.

-However he is currently no longer associated with Fantom, and even his LinkedIn profile makes no mention of any past connection with the project.
+However, he is no longer associated with Fantom, and his LinkedIn profile does not mention any past connection with the project.

 Fantom Team Members